LATEST EDITS AND UPDATES: MARCH 2019

-Chocolats Privilège (Jean-Talon Market & Ahuntsic): Pralines, caramels, truffles, bars, ganaches, spreads and more are all delicious at this most-loved store, especially the champagne truffles and the single-origine bonbons.
+Chocolats Privilège (several locations including the Jean Talon and Atwater Markets): Pralines, caramels, truffles, bars, ganaches, spreads and more are all delicious at this most-loved store, especially the champagne truffles and the single-origine bonbons.

 Joane L’heureux Chocolats: Although classic, these chocolates are made from the best ingredients and imbued with Joane L’Heureux’ 12 years of experience.

 Chocobel: This small Villeray shop offers dozens of stuffed bonbons as well as other chocolate specialties and workshops.

 État de choc: This gorgeous minimalist boutique highlights and sells chocolates from all of Québec’s bean-to-bar makers and works their chocolate into customized bars and bonbons.
 Their dark chocolate, corn and chili pepper mini bar is particularly tasty. État de choc also offers workshops where chocolate lovers can make their own bars and enjoy a chocolate tasting.

 Avanaa: Visit Catherine, one of the only bean-to-bar chocolate makers in Montreal, in her tiny Villeray workshop where you can taste and buy her single-plantation chocolate bars.
 These incredible chocolates can also be bought online and at serval stores around town.
 Read more about Avanaa here.